wentaozhu/DeepLung/README.md

 For system's classification, that is classification based on detection.
 First, use the detection's test script in the run_training.sh to get the detected nodules for training CTs.
 Use the det2cls.py to train the model.
 And use the testdet2cls.py to test the trained model.
 You may revise the code a little bit for different test settings.

+Doctor's annotation for each nodule in LIDC-IDRI is in ./nodcls/annotationdetclssgm_doctor.csv

 Feel free to ask any questions.
 Wentao Zhu, wentaozhu1991@gmail.com